prywaciarzxd/poky/documentation/ref-manual/devtool-reference.rst

    Adds a new recipe to the workspace to build a specified source tree.
 Can optionally fetch a remote URI and unpack it to create the source tree.

    arguments:
-     recipename            Name for new recipe to add (just name - no version, path or extension).
+     recipename            Name for new recipe to add (u can specify version using _).
 If not specified, will attempt to auto-detect it. srctree               Path to external source tree.
 If not specified, a subdirectory of /media/build1/poky/build/workspace/sources will be used. fetchuri              Fetch the specified URI and extract it to create the source tree